-The demand for the Company's services related to Sarbanes-Oxley or other regulatory compliance may decline.
-The operations of both the staffing services business and Protiviti include services related to Sarbanes-Oxley and other regulatory compliance.
+The demand for the Company's services related to regulatory compliance may decline.
+The operations of both the staffing services business and Protiviti include services related to Sarbanes-Oxley, Anti-Money Laundering Act of 2020 reviews ("AML"), and other regulatory compliance services.
 There can be no assurance that there will be ongoing demand for these services.
-For example, the Jumpstart Our Business Startup ("JOBS") Act signed into law in April of 2012 allows most companies going public in the U.S. to defer implementation of some of the provisions of Sarbanes-Oxley for up to five years after their initial public offering.
+For example, the Jumpstart Our Business Startup ("JOBS") Act, signed into law in April of 2012, allows most companies going public in the U.S. to defer implementation of some of the provisions of Sarbanes-Oxley for up to five years after their initial public offering.
 Similarly, a number of proposals have been recently or are currently being considered by the U.S. Congress to further delay or, in some cases, remove the requirements of Sarbanes-Oxley for a number of public companies.
 These or other similar modifications of the regulatory requirements could decrease demand for Protiviti's services.

 Demand for the Company's services from government and public sector clients related to the COVID-19 pandemic may decrease over time.
 The Company has reported increased business from services rendered to the public sector during the pandemic due to, among other developments, the volume of unemployment claims and housing assistance claims, as well as the demands faced by public school districts that must meet the technical support requirements of virtual learning models.
-This business has contributed to our revenue over the past year.
+Additional business with public sector clients not directly related to the COVID-19 pandemic has been reported in 2021.
+The pandemic-related services and other work for public sector clients has contributed to the Company's revenue over the past year.
 It is unknown to what extent business with state, local and other public sector clients may decrease as the effects of the pandemic lessen or change over time.
 Demand for the Company's services from government and public sector clients may also fall as clients adapt to the effects of the pandemic and their needs evolve.
 The Company will continue to monitor the situation, but the future impact of the pandemic and its effects on the needs of the Company's clients are impossible to fully predict, and there can be no assurance that the Company's increased business in the public sector will be sustained.

 Long-term contracts do not comprise a significant portion of the Company's revenue.
 Because long-term contracts are not a significant part of the Company's staffing services business, future results cannot be reliably predicted by considering past trends or extrapolating past results.
-Additionally, the Company's clients will frequently enter non-exclusive arrangements with several firms, which the client is generally able to terminate on short notice and without penalty.
+Additionally, the Company's clients will frequently enter nonexclusive arrangements with several firms, which the client is generally able to terminate on short notice and without penalty.
 The nature of these arrangements further exacerbates the difficulty in predicting the Company's future results.